 This recipe for Best Italian Christmas Cookies is my mom’s recipe.
 My mom has been making this cookie recipe for years.
 She makes them for all our family gatherings, parties, weddings, etc.

-Every Christmas she bakes these cookies along with her Pizzelle Cookie Recipe and gives them as gifts to her hairdressers.
+Every Christmas she bakes these cookies along with her Pizzelle Cookie Recipe and Italian Ricotta Cookies and gives them as gifts to her hairdressers.
 Her hairdressers started calling them, “Italian Lady Cookies” because, well my mom is Italian.

-This was my first time baking them.
+This was my first time baking these Italian Christmas cookies.
 My sister actually came over a few weeks ago and together we baked 7 different Christmas cookie recipes.
 Doesn’t that sound exciting?

-The cookies are delicious.
+The Italian Christmas Cookies are delicious.
 This recipe never, ever fails.

 Helpful Kitchen Tools